-- 6.3.3.1 To prepare and submit reports on budget prospects for the Cabinet, including resource constraints set by the Government.
-Reports should take account of medium-term prospects, where appropriate. - 6.3.3.2 To determine the detailed form of revenue estimates and the methods for their preparation, consistent with the budget approved by the full council, and after consultation with the Cabinet, Corporate Board and SMT. - 6.3.3.3 To prepare and submit reports to the Cabinet on the aggregate spending plans of service areas and on the resources available to fund them, identifying, where appropriate, the implications for the level of council tax to be levied. - 6.3.3.4 To advise on the medium term implications of spending decisions. - 6.3.3.5 To encourage best use of resources and value for money by working with the SMT to identify opportunities to improve economy, efficiency and effectiveness, and by encouraging good practice in conducting financial appraisals of development or savings options, and in developing financial aspects of service planning. - 6.3.3.6 To advise the full Council on Cabinet proposals in accordance with his or her responsibilities under Section 151 of the Local Government Act 1972.
+- 6.3.3.1 To prepare and submit reports on budget prospects for the executive, including resource constraints set by the Government.
+Reports should take account of medium-term prospects, where appropriate. - 6.3.3.2 To determine the detailed form of revenue estimates and the methods for their preparation, consistent with the budget approved by the full council, and after consultation with the executive, management team and head of services. - 6.3.3.3 To prepare and submit reports to the executive on the aggregate spending plans of units and on the resources available to fund them, identifying, where appropriate, the implications for the level of council tax to be levied. - 6.3.3.4 To advise on the medium term implications of spending decisions. - 6.3.3.5 To encourage best use of resources and value for money by working with the Corporate Management Team and Heads of Service to identify opportunities to improve economy, efficiency and effectiveness, and by encouraging good practice in conducting financial appraisals of development or savings options, and in developing financial aspects of service planning. - 6.3.3.6 To advise the full council on executive proposals in accordance with his or her responsibilities under Section 151 of the Local Government Act 1972.

-6.3.4 Responsibilities of Heads of Service/Corporate Managers
+6.3.4 Responsibilities of Heads of Service

-- 6.3.4.1 To prepare estimates of income and expenditure, in consultation with the Strategic Director of Finance, Policy and Governance, to be submitted to the Cabinet. - 6.3.4.2 In consultation with the Strategic Director of Finance, Policy and Governance and in accordance with the laid down procedures and timetable to prepare detailed draft revenue and capital budgets for consideration. - 6.3.4.3 To prepare budgets that are consistent with any relevant cash limits, with the authority's annual budget cycle and with guidelines issued by the Cabinet.
+- 6.3.4.1 To prepare estimates of income and expenditure, in consultation with the Strategic Director of Finance, Policy and Governance, to be submitted to the executive. - 6.3.4.2 In consultation with the Strategic Director of Finance, Policy and Governance and in accordance with the laid down procedures and timetable to prepare detailed draft revenue and capital budgets for consideration. - 6.3.4.3 To prepare budgets that are consistent with any relevant cash limits, with the authority's annual budget cycle and with guidelines issued by the executive.
 The format should be prescribed by the Strategic Director of Finance, Policy and Governance in accordance with the full council's general directions. - 6.3.4.4 To integrate financial and budget plans into service planning, so that budget plans can be supported by financial and non-financial performance measures.